July 4, 2023

 Sharing is caring!

-Bora Bora is regarded as the ultimate tropical destination for adventurers, underwater enthusiasts and romantic holiday-makers.
 No matter your reason for visiting this beautiful little island in French Polynesia, there’s plenty to see and do for everyone.
 So please enjoy my list of What to do in Bora Bora, so that you can get the best out of this incredible bucket-list destination.

 If you want to know more about travel to French Polynesia, check out our Ultimate French Polynesia blog.
 We also have a guide to visit Bora Bora on a budget here!

-The lagoon surrounding the volcanic island of Bora Bora is absolutely breathtaking.
 I’ve never seen such beautiful turquoise water before.
 And the backdrop of palm trees and the iconic Mount Otemanu amplifies the scenery even more.
 So if you visit Bora Bora, I’d highly recommend booking one or more tours to swim and explore the lagoon.
-It’s where you’ll want to spend your time.
+It’s where you’ll want to spend your time and it’s the best way to experience the rich variety of marine life and natural habitats of the native species here.

 Woman sitting on outrigger of tour boat, legs dangling over the crystal clear water.

 You’ll also get a dedicated stop to swim with sharks on most of the tours.
 This spot is just outside the lagoon on the fringing reef.
-This means that the water is deeper and the blues are much darker.
+This means that the deeper water and the blues are much darker.
 It can be a little scary at first, jumping in to swim with the sharks.
 But I highly recommend it.
 Absolutely memorable!
-There can be 10-50 black tip reef sharks circling around and it takes a little while for the adrenaline to calm down.
-These sharks aren’t interested in humans, though they can pass by quite close.
-Watching them swim in such beautiful, clear water is so beautiful and something to tell your friends and family!

-Many lagoon tours will also be sure to include some aspects of the local culture.
-Polynesian people are so warming and friendly, and they’ll love to share their culture and stories of how people traditionally lived on these islands.
 You might be lucky to listen to some music and singing, learn to make bowls from palm fronds, and eat local foods (mostly tropical fruits, coconuts and fresh seafood).
 This is an all-round epic way to spend a day in Bora Bora.

 Travel Tip Lagoon tours can be private or a group trip.
 Read reviews and be sure to find a reputable tour operator as many will excessively feed and handle the rays.